viyadb/website/docs/usage.md

 ## Configuring DB Instance

+This section explains how to configure single instance of ViyaDB.
+This is not needed when running in a [clustered](clustering.md) environment.

 Store descriptor preresents a configuration file of a single ViyaDB instance.
 The format is the following:

 ```json